Gabriel-AlvesP/wwi/README.md

 2. Columns `Tax Rate`, tables `Sale` and `Stock Item`: ???

 3. Column `Sales Territory`, table `City`: Shouldn't it be somehow associate with `Sales`?

+4. Column `Delivery Date`, tables `Transport` and `SalesOrderHeader`: Why are those dates so different?
+Aren't they related?

 ## Filegroups